AnuragAmbuj/major-project-intellij/howtoimport.md

 + Follow the video supplied
 + Now the module can successfully run on Development server
 + Deployment server configurations and other steps can be found on [Google App Engine Website](https://www.google.com/appengine/).
-+ Find two applications deployed on
+##Find two applications deployed on:
     + Older version, also deployed on Android with app-id [jaikisaan-mproject](http://jaikisaan-mproject.appspot.com)
     + Newer version, deployed only on Google Cloud with app-id [kisaanmajor](https://kisaanmajor.appspot.com)
 -----